Juliox1000/project/docs/accesibility.md

 support authors to meet the guidelines and success criteria.
 The techniques are periodically updated whereas the principles, guidelines and success criteria are stable and do not change.

-Principles
+<strong>Principles</strong>

-Perceivable
+<strong>Perceivable</strong>
 Information and user interface components must be presentable to users in ways they can perceive.

- Guideline 1.1: Provide text alternatives for any non-text content so that it can be changed into other forms people need, such as large print, braille, speech, symbols or simpler language.
+- Guideline 1.1: Provide text alternatives for any non-text content so that it can be changed into other forms people need, such as large print, braille, speech, symbols or simpler language.

- Guideline 1.2: Time-based media: Provide alternatives for time-based media.
+- Guideline 1.2: Time-based media: Provide alternatives for time-based media.

- Guideline 1.3: Create content that can be presented in different ways (for example simpler layout) without losing information or structure.
+- Guideline 1.3: Create content that can be presented in different ways (for example simpler layout) without losing information or structure.

- Guideline 1.4: Make it easier for users to see and hear content including separating foreground from background.
+- Guideline 1.4: Make it easier for users to see and hear content including separating foreground from background.

-Operable
+<strong>Operable</strong>
 User interface components and navigation must be operable.
  Guideline 2.1: Make all functionality available from a keyboard.
  Guideline 2.2: Provide users enough time to read and use content.